-Greg G. Maxwell - We believe that Mr. Maxwell is a suitable member of the board of directors because of his extensive industry experience and the knowledge of industry accounting and financial practices he has gained as CFO for Phillips 66 and prior to that, as CFO and controller for Chevron Phillips Chemical Company.
+Brian R. Wenzel - We believe that Mr. Wenzel is a suitable member of the board of directors because of his extensive industry experience, his knowledge of industry financing as Vice President and Treasurer for Phillips 66 and his significant treasury and finance experience with ConocoPhillips.